 Adaptability

-No-code apps are simpler to create and frequently come with built-in mobile responsive features.
+No-code apps are simpler to create and frequently come with built-in mobile-responsive features and reusable components.
 It may contribute to expanding the variety of ways consumers can utilize the new remote applications.
-Low-code applications might have to give up a built-in mobile responsive capability.
+Low-code applications might have to give up a built-in mobile-responsive capability.
 So, no-code applications prevail because they are nearly always responsive to mobile devices.

 1. Appsmith